-- 1.1 The National School Games (NSG) shall be conducted: - 1.1.1 as governed by the General Rules and Regulations of the Singapore Schools Sports Council (SSSC). - 1.1.2 according to the sport-specific rules and regulations that are modified to suit the level of our school students for safety / developmental reasons. - 1.1.3 adhering to the Baseline Safety Standards for the NSG. - 1.1.4 according to the laws / rules established by the respective International Federations (IFs) / governing bodies. - 1.2 National School Games Organising Committee (NSGOC) - 1.2.1 The NSGOC shall consist of the following: - a) Lead Convenor - b) Convenors - c) Lead Organising Secretary - d) Organising Secretaries - e) Game Advisor - f) Game Manager / Game Executive - g) Technical Committee - h) Any other co-opted members deemed necessary - 1.2.2 The NSGOCs are empowered to appoint sub-committees and individual members to assist in the organisation and running of the NSG competitions as and when required. - 1.2.3 The NSGOCs shall have sub-committees to perform the following roles and responsibilities (Refer to Annex B): - - a) Competitions: Organise and conduct the competition according to the rules and regulations, and established safety standards. - Technical: Establish, review and update competition rules and regulations for the competitions and other matters necessary to provide for safe and developmentally appropriate NSG competitions. - c) Recognition, Protest and Discipline: Manage recognition and discipline structures to support the desired outcomes of the NSG. - d) Other functions necessary for the successful completion of the NSG sport that the NSGOC is in charge of.
+- 1.1 The National School Games (NSG) shall be conducted: - 1.1.1 as governed by the General Rules and Regulations of the Singapore Primary Schools Sports Council (SPSSC). - 1.1.2 according to the sport-specific rules and regulations that are modified to suit the level of our school students for safety / developmental reasons. - 1.1.3 in adherence to the Baseline Safety Standards for the NSG. - 1.1.4 according to the laws / rules established by Singapore Table Tennis Association (STTA) and International Table Tennis Federations (ITTF). - 1.2 National School Games Organising Committee (NSGOC) - 1.2.1 The NSGOC shall consist of the following: - a) Lead Convenor - b) Convenors - c) Lead Organising Secretary - d) Organising Secretaries - e) Game Advisor - f) Game Manager / Game Executive - g) Technical Committee - h) Any other co-opted members deemed necessary - 1.2.2 The NSGOC are empowered to appoint sub-committees and individual members to assist in the organisation and running of the NSG competitions as and when required. - 1.2.3 The NSGOCs shall have sub-committees to perform the following roles and responsibilities (Refer to Annex B): - a) Competitions: Organise and conduct the competition according to the rules and regulations, and established safety standards. - b) Technical: Establish, review and update competition rules and regulations for the competitions and other matters necessary to provide for safe and developmentally appropriate NSG competitions. - c) Recognition, Protest and Discipline: Manage recognition and discipline structures to support the desired outcomes of the NSG. - d) Other functions necessary for the successful completion of the NSG sport that the NSGOC is in charge of.